-Before fixing a Microsoft Windows blue screen or blue screen of death error (BSoD) you must first identify what error it is.
-Since there are different blue screen errors.
+Before fixing a Microsoft Windows blue screen or blue screen of death error (BSoD), you must first identify what error it is, as there are multiple types of blue screen errors.

-Note: If you're getting a blue screen and then your computer immediately reboots without being able to read the text in the blue screen, follow the steps below.
+Note: If you are getting a blue screen and then your computer immediately reboots without being able to read the text in the blue screen, follow the steps below.
 If you're unable to get into Windows to perform the steps below, boot the computer into Safe Mode.

-- From the Desktop right-click on My Computer.
+- From the Desktop or in the Windows Start menu, right-click on My Computer or Computer.

 - Click the Properties option.

-- In Advanced click the Settings button under Startup and Recovery.
+- On the Advanced tab, click the Settings button in the Startup and Recovery section.